hiimkoin/Crockford-challenges/README.md

 9. Write demethodize, a function that converts a method into a binar function.
 10. Write a function 'twice' that takes a binary function and returns a unary function, that passes it's argument to the binary function twice.
 11. Write a function 'composeu' that takes two unary functions and returns a unary function that calls them both.
+12. Write a function 'composeb' thst takes two binary functions and returns a function that calls them both